Two-Year Training Program for Psychological Interns, Psychological Assistants, and MFT Associates

 Entering interns/associates are given the first four treatment referrals.
 After reaching a minimum caseload of four clients, treatment referrals are distributed on a rotational basis.
 Interns/associates are expected to maintain a minimum caseload of 12 hours that completes the 20-35 hour per week internship.
 The majority of clients are seen in individual psychotherapy; about ten percent are couples.
 Those interns/associates wishing to start therapy groups receive full Center support.
 The use of audio tapes allow interns to be observed and to observe other therapists at work.

 Applicants must be an intern in a Ph.D./Psy.D. program, an MFT Associate, be eligible for registration as a psychological assistant/MFT Associate, or have a license which allows them to provide psychotherapeutic services.
 They must also have a minimum of one year of supervised clinical experience and one year of individual psychotherapy.
 We require all interns & associates to be in personal therapy during their time in the program.

 Length of Internship and Financial Arrangements

 For the first year interns, there is an initial three-month mutual probationary period.
 A two-year commitment is required of all applicants.

-Interns are required to carry a minimum caseload of 12 clients during their first year at the Center.
-Interns at the Saturday Center receive no pay.
-The Psychological assistants and MFT’s in their second year are paid.
-The range of how much a trainee might earn depends on factors related to any successful private practice, including, carrying a larger caseload, attracting referrals, and setting and raising fees.
+Interns/associates are required to carry a minimum caseload of 12 clients during their first year at the Center.
+Interns/associates at the Saturday Center receive no pay in their first year and are paid in their second year.
+The range of how much they might earn depends on factors related to any successful private practice, including, carrying a larger caseload, attracting referrals, and setting and raising fees.
 Another financial incentive is to finish the second year of the training program with a full practice.